Chart Color Schemes

 Riverview features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 88.7% of all households, consisting of 54.7% couples with children, 23.9% couples without children, and 10.1% single parent families.
-Non-family households account for the remaining 11.3%, with lone person households at 10.2% and group households comprising 0.9% of the total.
-The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.5.
+Family households comprise 88.7% of all households, including 54.7% couples with children, 23.9% couples without children, and 10.1% single parent families.
+Non-family households account for the remaining 11.3%, with lone person households at 10.2% and group households making up 0.9%.
+The median household size is 3.2 people, larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households